 "I thought that this year was the best so far, and I have been coming for at least ten years, or maybe longer.
 Everything was very well organized.
 The food was excellent.
 The speech was excellent and timely.
 My friends who came with me also enjoyed the event immensely.
 Keep doing what all of you on the committee are doing!"

 The annual Yolo County Women's History Month luncheon highlights the achievements of local women leaders.
-We are looking forward to the 26th anniversary luncheon, to be held Thursday, March 7, 2013, at the Woodland Community & Senior Center, 2001 East Street, Woodland.
-The luncheon will begin at 11:30 a.m. with a delicious buffet lunch, catered once again by Anderson Family Catering.
-Reservations are $25 per person.
-Click here for reservation information.
+We are looking forward to the 27th anniversary luncheon, to be held Thursday, March 6, 2014, at the Woodland Community & Senior Center, 2001 East Street, Woodland.
+Click here for the luncheon invitation.

 Board of Directors: